swaponline/MultiCurrencyWallet/docs/ADD_BLOCKCHAIN.md

 The Atomic Swap is a complex operation which consists of multiple software/hardware elements controlled from different world regions.
 E.g, here is just a couple of the systems (elements):

-- Multiple public nodes.
+- Multiple public nodes
-- libp2p messaging system.
+- libp2p messaging system
-- Two blockchains.
+- Two blockchains
-- Smart contracts written on different languages with different processing features.
+- Smart contracts written on different languages with different processing features
-- Public explorers.
+- Public explorers
-- External monitoring services (e.g. mining fee calculator).
+- External monitoring services (e.g. mining fee calculator)
-- User's browser as the swap logic executioner (not only frontend but the entire dApp).
+- User's browser as the swap logic executioner (not only frontend but the entire dApp)
-- The user as his or her actions affect the swap.
+- The user as his or her actions affect the swap

 <b>Mining fee</b>.
 How much is the fee and which fee is optimal?
 How this fee will be calculated?
 How much cryptocurrency will be spend in both blockchains and who will pay this amount of crypto?
 Which sum will be final for the maker to send and for the taker to get?